Embiggenerd/dockerizedGoTodos/README.md

 A simple authenticated todos app written using only sql, the go standard lib, and docker.

 ## In Detail
 * Input some details to register.
-Email is unique.
+Only email and password are necessary.
+Check out error messages.
 * Login, hit the submit button.
 You can edit, delete todos
 * When uses are authenticated by a hex token, not user ID.
 * On login, a new random hex value is created, and kept in a session table along with user ID